nuuuwan/news_lk3_data/README.md

 *2024-02-13 14:53:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/NMRA-faces-exodus-as-two-more-Board-members-resign/108-276925) · `en`

-The National Medicines Regulatory Authority (NMRA) has witnessed the resignation of two members from its board namely Supul Wijesinghe and Dr  Priyantha Serasinghe.
+The National Medicines Regulatory Authority (NMRA) has witnessed the resignation of two more members from its board namely Supul Wijesinghe and Dr  Priyantha Serasinghe.

 Prior to the latest development, Attorney-at-Law Manoj Gamage conveyed his decision to step down as a Director of the NMRA in a resignation letter submitted to Minister of Health Ramesh Pathirana, effective today, February 13th.

-The NMRA Board comprise of Dr. Kosala Karunaratne, Dr. Asela Gunawardane, M.M.
+The NMRA Board comprises of Dr. Kosala Karunaratne, Dr. Asela Gunawardane, M.M.
 Chathura Parakrama Mohottigedara, Dr.Pradeep Kumarasinghe De Silva, Dr. Banukie Jayasuriya and Dr. Duminda Ariyaratne

 ◼️